nearit/Android-SDK/docs/user-profilation.md

 Further calls to NearItUserProfile.getProfileId(context) will return null.
 A creation of a new profile after the reset will create a profile with no user data.

-## Link External Data to a NearIT Profile
+## Link NearIT profiles with an external User Database

-You might want to keep a reference between the data hosted on you DBs and NearIT data.
+You might want to link users in your CRM database with NearIT profiles.
+You can do it by storing the NearIT profileID in your CRM database.
+This way, you can link our analytics with your own user base and associate all the devices of an user to the same NearIT profile.
-You can do it by setting the user ID explicitly.
+Furthermore, if you detect that your user already has a NearIT profileID in your CRM database, you can manually set it on a local app installation with the method:
 ```java
 NearItUserProfile.setProfileId(context, profileId);
 ```
 You can then set the relevant user-data to this profile with the aforementioned methods.

-This way, you will have a reference between NearIT data and your others data sources.
 Please keep in mind that you will be responsible of storing our profile identifier in your system.